Excerpt from State Drone Law: State Laws and Regulations on Unmanned Aircraft Systems

 Things are different now.
 Today, commercial drone operators have a clear path to operating legally under the FAA regulations.
 This means that many new companies are going to start flying, nationwide.

 When more drone entrepreneurs start flying under the new federal regulations, the practical effects of state laws that have been passed over the years will become clear.
 Legislative ideas that looked desirable to some when the drone industry was small may begin to hurt real businesses.
-This will happen in every state of the union.
+This will happen in every state.

 If the drone industry is to thrive, entrepreneurs and the attorneys that serve them must understand what laws are "out there" that may impact the industry.
 This book is a step in that direction.